benlloyd50/Vox_Design_Documents/software_requirements.md

   3. Data is stored in a database
 - Postconditions: Server is established, User becomes the server admin of the created server.
 - Requirements: If the input is invalid, display an error message about what is invalid and try again.
-- User Interface: A server creator screen
+- Interface Requirements: A server creator screen

 ### 3.5 Chat on Servers
 - Actors: Users and Server Admin